vmware/terraform-provider-avi/website/docs/d/avi_image.html.markdown

 * `progress` - Image upload progress which holds value between 0-100.
 Allowed values are 0-100.
 Field introduced in 21.1.3.
 Unit is percent.
 * `se_info` - Se package details.
 Field introduced in 18.2.6.
 * `se_patch_name` - Mandatory serviceengine patch name that is applied along with this base image.
 Field introduced in 18.2.10, 20.1.1.
-* `se_patch_uuid` - It references the service engine patch associated with the uber image.
+* `se_patch_ref` - It references the service engine patch associated with the uber image.
+It is a reference to an object of type image.
 Field introduced in 18.2.8, 20.1.1.
 * `start_time` - Image upload start time.
 Field introduced in 21.1.3.
 * `tasks_completed` - Completed set of tasks for image upload.
 Field introduced in 21.1.3.
 * `tenant_ref` - Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 18.2.6.